bitrise-io/devcenter/_articles/reviews/android-ui-testing-with-android-build-draft.md

 1. Open the `primary workflow` of your build in `Workflow Editor`.
 2. Add the `Android Build for UI testing` Step to your workflow.
 3. To export an APK and a Test APK, you have to set the following input fields in the `Android Build for UI testing` Step.
-   * Project Location: the root directory of your Android project
+   * `Project Location`: the root directory of your Android project
-   * Module: set the module you wish to build
+   * `Module`: set the module you wish to build
-   * Variant: set the variant you wish to build
+   * `Variant`: set the variant you wish to build

    ![](/img/android-build-ui-testing.png)